Int-Circuit/qelectrotech-doc/source/users/schema/replace/conductor_prop_replace.rst

         .. note::

             QElectroTech also allows deleting and making empty a filled property.
-Click at the cliked button from the `conductor property/ies`_ which should be deleted.
+Click at the clicked button from the `conductor property/ies`_ which should be deleted.

     4. Press **Accept**.
     5. From the `conductors`_ found at the search process, select the `conductors`_ where the replace action have to be applied.
 The selection can be made at the object tree from the `search menu`_.